-The 100% owned Wellgreen project hosts a large PGM-Ni-Cu deposit located just off the Alaska Highway in the southwest of Canada’s mining-friendly Yukon Territory.
-The property features excellent access and transportation infrastructure and the deposit is just 14 kilometres by all-weather road from the paved Alaska Highway, a major all-season trucking route leading to deep sea ports at Haines and Skagway, Alaska.
+The 100% owned Wellgreen project hosts a large PGM-Ni-Cu deposit located in the southwest of Canada’s mining-friendly Yukon Territory and features excellent access and transportation infrastructure.
+The deposit is readily accessible via an all-weather road from the paved Alaska Highway; a major all-season trucking route leading to deep sea ports at Haines and Skagway, Alaska.
 Ranked in the top 20 mining jurisdictions globally in the 2013/2014 Fraser Institute Survey of Mining Companies, the Yukon has a rich mining heritage that dates back to the Klondike gold rush of the late 1800s.
 The Territorial government is highly-supportive of the mining industry and the Wellgreen project, as is the local Kluane First Nation with whom we have an Exploration Cooperation & Benefits Agreement.

-Wellgreen Platinum is focused on the advancement of the Wellgreen project toward production, with current efforts underway designed to further define the mineral resource, evaluate overall project economics, simplify project financing requirements and complete environmental permit applications.
+Wellgreen Platinum is focused on the advancement of the Wellgreen project toward production, with current efforts underway designed to evaluate overall project economics, simplify project financing requirements and complete environmental permit applications.

 - Executive management team with track record of success in large scale project development, operations and financing; specific PGM, Yukon and Sudbury District experience

-- Ongoing PGM supply risk as approximately 80% of production is from politically unstable jurisdictions
+- PGM supply risk as approximately 80% of production is from politically unstable jurisdictions

-- PGM demand has grown at 4-5% per year for the last 30 years and is expected to continue due to global growth and rising catalytic converter use in China
+- PGM demand has grown at 4-5% per year for the last 30 years and continues to grow with global vehicle sales and as emission standards are tightened, especially in developing countries

 Environment & Permitting

-Baseline environmental studies continue on the Wellgreen Project, including collection of meteorological data, surface water quality and flow data, ground water quality and flow data as well as wildlife and vegetation studies.
+Environmental baseline studies continue on the Wellgreen Project, including collection of meteorological data, surface water quality and flow data, ground water quality and flow data as well as wildlife and vegetation studies.
 In addition, socio-economic baseline studies have commenced.
 These baseline studies are being conducted in collaboration with the Kluane First Nation as part of the exploration cooperation and benefits agreement announced by the Company on August 2, 2012.
 The Company targets initiating the environmental assessment process in 2015.
 The Yukon and Federal Government guidelines suggest 18-24 months as a guideline to review mine permit applications.
-The review consists of discussing the baseline data, assessing the project/operation influence on the environmental baseline and evaluating the mitigation processes proposed by the Company to minimize the influence of the project and operations as part of the overall mining permit application.
-The environmental assessment process at Wellgreen should be facilitated due to the project being a former operating mine in an area with historic and current placer mining and with the support of the Kluane First Nation.
-Wellgreen Platinum will continue to pursue First Nations engagement and seek ways to facilitate local economic and business development opportunities through the various stages of project implementation and operations.
+The review consists of evaluating the baseline data, assessing the project/operation influence on the environmental baseline and evaluating the mitigation processes proposed by the Company to enhance environmental due diligence.
+The environmental assessment process at Wellgreen is expected to proceed in an efficient manner since the project was a former operating mine in an area with historic and current placer mining, and the project Kluane First Nations are assisting Wellgreen Platinum Ltd with compilation of the baseline, assessment and mitigation aspects contained in the YESAB and Water Use Board applications.